 Once the list of boat wrecks is cleared, the Waternet team starts dredging for bicycles.

-Some canal tour companies play a tape on board in which a lady explains, in four languages, that the short rails seen along many of the canals are there to prevent cars from driving into the water.
-The guide claims that nevertheless on average one car a week falls in.
+Many of Amsterdam’s canal cruises play a tour information tape on board.
+The guide explains that the short guard rails seen along many of the canals are there to prevent cars from driving into the water.

-That information (along with some other claims made on those tapes) tends to puzzle Amsterdammers who accompany their tourist friends for at canal tour.
+That information (along with some other claims made on those tapes) tends to puzzle Amsterdammers who accompany their tourist friends for a canal tour.

 In Amsterdam whenever a car falls into a canal a special diving team of the Fire Brigade springs into action.

 Amsterdam is the only city in the Netherlands that has four professional divers on call 24 hours a day.
-On special occasions, such as during the Gay Pride Parade, SAIL, Queen’s Day and the annual arrival of St. Nicholas, there are four extra divers.
+On special occasions, such as during the Gay Pride Parade, SAIL, Queen’s Day and the annual arrival of St. Nicholas, there are four extra divers on standby.

 According to the diving team, on average 100 people and 35 cars a year fall into the canal.